 We periodically engage in evaluations of potential acquisitions and start-up facilities.
-Currently, there are no definitive agreements with respect to any material acquisition.
 The success of our growth strategy depends, in part, on selecting strategic acquisition candidates at attractive prices and identifying strategic start-up locations.
 We expect to face competition for acquisition candidates, which may limit the number of acquisition opportunities and lead to higher acquisition costs.
 We may not have the financial resources necessary to consummate any acquisitions or to successfully open any new facilities unaudited in the future or the ability to obtain the necessary funds on satisfactory terms.